oscar-broman/PAWN-Boilerplate/README.md

 "Welcome to the server!" = "Välkommen till servern!"
 ```

 If a player has his language set to Swedish, then he will see `Välkommen till servern!` when that client message is sent.

+As always, *auto-magically!*